Masmiseim36/nxpSDK/boards/evkmimxrt1160/driver_examples/xecc/flexspi/xecc_single_error/cm4/example_board_readme.md

 Running the demo
 ================
-The log below shows the output of the hello world demo in the terminal window:
+The log below shows the output of the xecc_single_error demo in the terminal window:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 XECC single error example started!
 Vendor ID: 0x9d